Opsview 6.8.x End of Support

 Note: Primary roles are not allowed to have any of the following accesses: ADMINACCESS, CONFIGURETENANCIES, CONFIGUREVIEW, CONFIGUREKEYWORDS, VIEWALL, ACTIONALL, TESTALL, NETFLOW, CONFIGURENETFLOW, REPORTADMIN, BSM, CONFIGUREBSM, CONFIGUREBSMCOMPONENT

-After clicking ‘Submit’, the new Tenancy is added:
+After clicking Submit, the new tenancy is added:

 Now, when a User with the ‘Opsview Servers’ role logs in, he will be able to add Hosts, create Roles (if the Role ‘Opsview Servers’ allows), and so on, all based on the Hosts and Service Checks that the primary Role is configured to allow Users to view and edit.